Physics Lecture Notes

 Tensor Products

 Once vectors and covectors have been introduced, we can construct more general objects by combining them.
-The simplest example is obtained by taking two covectors and forming a tensor product.
+The fundamental operation is the tensor product.

 Exercises